Switch to area:

 What to Expect

 The following bullets summarize some important aspects of visiting McNeil River.
-Additional details can be found in a series of video shorts which will take you on a short trip to McNeil River and provide a number of tips and answers to the most often ask questions.
+Additional details can be found in a series of video shorts which will take you on a short trip to McNeil River and a downloadable information packet (PDF 6,919 kB) that provides several tips and answers to the most often ask questions.

 • McNeil River is a remote, low impact camping experience.
-You should have complete camping gear and come prepared to be self sufficient as there are no accommodations available.
-The ADF&G does provide some support facilities at the site, see Facilities and What to Bring below for a description of facilities available and gear to bring.
+You should have complete camping gear and come prepared to be self-sufficient, as there are no accommodations available.
+The ADF&G does provide some support facilities at the site.
+See our downloadable information packet (PDF 6,919 kB) for more information.

-• Weather at McNeil is typical of coastal Alaska Peninsula and can vary from clear with temps in the 60’s to cold rainy conditions (temps in 40’s) with wind driven sideways rain.
-Note: Wind is common at McNeil - Clear and sunny does not necessarily mean warm and cozy.
-Bring outdoor apparel suitable for layering and cool wet fall weather.
-Good rain gear is critical as the area is subject to storms.
+• Weather at McNeil is typical of coastal Alaska Peninsula and can vary from clear with temps in the 60's to cold rainy conditions (temps in 40's) with wind-driven sideways rain.
+Note: Wind is common at McNeil.
+Clear and sunny does not necessarily mean warm and cozy.
+Bring outdoor apparel suitable for layering and cool, wet fall weather.
+Good rain gear is essential, as the area is prone to frequent storms.
 If rough weather sets in, it may be necessary to remain a few additional days at McNeil River until your air taxi can pick you up.
 Make your plans with this possibility in mind.

 • To reach the viewing areas you will need to complete a 4-mile round-trip hike to and from the falls.
 While this hike is not particularly hazardous it does involve slogging across mud flats and wading across Mikfik Creek or McNeil River Lagoon.
-Hip boots are essential.
+Chest waders or hip boots, depending on the time of year, are essential.
+For July & August, chest waders are recommended.
+In June, you can get away with just hip waders

-• Portable stools are provided for your use while at the McNeil River falls viewing area.
-While in the field elsewhere at McNeil, visitors sit on the ground or they stand.
+• Camp chairs and packable chairs are provided for your use while at the McNeil River falls viewing area.
+While in the field elsewhere at McNeil, visitors sit on the ground or stand.

 • You are required to sign a liability waiver because there are inherent risks anytime one travels in brown bear country.
-We have an excellent safety record at McNeil River Sanctuary and no one has ever been injured by a bear at the sanctuary.
-Armed department personnel accompany visitors in the bear viewing area and are readily available should a bear wander into base camp.
-Therefore, we advise against carrying personal firearms.
+We have an excellent safety record at McNeil River Sanctuary, and no one has ever been injured by a bear at the sanctuary.
+ADF&G staff carry a firearm while leading visitors in the sanctuary.
+We advise against carrying personal firearms or bear spray.
+These items can be a hazard if not handled properly.
+If you do bring bear spray, give it to your pilot to be placed in the floats of the plane before your flight.

 Facilities

-As noted above McNeil River is a remote camping experience, however, some facilities are provided to support visitors and staff.
+As noted above McNeil River is a remote camping experience; however, some facilities are provided to support visitors and staff.
 The following is a brief summary of the facilities available at the McNeil Camp.
 The layout of the facilities in relation to each other and viewing areas can be seen through the overview map (PDF 212 kB), overview sketches (PDF 57 kB), aerial view of camp (PDF 529 kB) and camp site sketch (PDF 37 kB).
+For more information, please see our downloadable information packet (PDF 6,919 kB).

 • Campsites: There are 14 gravel pad campsites within the McNeil River camp.
 These are clustered in the campground area near the Cook Cabin

-• Cook Cabin: There is an approximately 16’ x 24’ (5m x 7.5m) public use cook cabin at the McNeil campground.
-All food and scented items (toothpaste, lotions, etc.) are stored in the cook cabin.
+• Cook Cabin: There is an approximately 16' x 24' (5m x 7.5m) public use cook cabin at the McNeil campground.
+All food and scented items (such as toothpaste and lotions) are stored in the cook cabin.
 All cooking is done in the cook cabin, six propane burners and basic cookware are provided for visitor cooking needs.
-Visitors do need to bring their own food and personal utensils and any specialized cook gear.
-The cook cabin also acts as a community gathering place and has a wood stove that will allow you to warm up and dry gear.
-The cook cabin has tables, benches, and a collection of natural history literature.
+Visitors are required to bring their own food, personal utensils, and any specialized cooking equipment.
+The cook cabin also serves as a community gathering place and features a wood stove, allowing you to warm up and dry your gear.
+The cook cabin has tables, benches, and a small library of field guides, bear literature, Alaska literature, puzzles, and games.

 • Restroom facilities: Two pit type outhouses are provided at the far end of camp.